nathanhosselton/nathanhosselton.github.io/_posts/2021-04-16-KeyboardResponder.markdown

 I'm exhausted already.

+> **Update:** Apple is providing a new [UIKeyboardLayoutGuide](https://developer.apple.com/videos/play/wwdc2021/10259/) that looks amazing and solves every issue I describe in this post (provided you are able to exclusively target iOS 15).

 # Writing a cleaner keyboard API

 Abstracting keyboard responses is almost a fool's errand out of the gate.
 The very nature of the problem resides in the endless ways that you'll find yourself needing to work around it.
 Every time that I have thought I've finally seen every permutation of keyboard layout, another appears and I'm back to square one.
 So how can any abstraction hold water?